DarraghMurray/CS4084_Project/design.md

                   Below the action bar the activity has a searchbox and a search button.
 It also provides a Spinner for categories.
                         Searchbox and button -
+                              When the button is pressed a search is done using whatever text is in the searchbox.